Meet Luxon's inner circle - the people he relies on most

-Christopher Luxon has finally assembled the team he thinks will propel him into office in 2023.
-It includes former staffers of National governments past, and tries to bring together National's diverse factions whose internecine warfare these past four years has hobbled the party.
+Christopher Luxon has finally assembled the team he thinks will take him into office next year.
+It includes former staffers of National-led Governments past, and tries to bring together the party's diverse factions whose internecine warfare these past four years has hobbled National.

+Parliamentary staff in a party leader's office have their contracts terminated whenever there's a change of leader.

 John Key

 Former National Prime Minister John Key is a close ally and confidant of Luxon.
-He has contributed political advice to Luxon in the past, including helping Luxon make up his mind over whether to run for the leadership or not.
+He has contributed political advice to Luxon in the past, including helping Luxon make up his mind over whether to run for the leadership.

-The pair continue to speak regularly, Key acting as something of a sounding board for Luxon.

-Key was on the board of Air New Zealand while Luxon was chief executive.
+Luxon describes his relationship with Key as a friendship.
+The pair got to know each other while Key was Prime Minister and Luxon was chief executive of Air New Zealand.
+After leaving office, Key joined the board of Air New Zealand, while Luxon was still chief executive.

+They speak regularly, including about politics, but Luxon insists it's on a friendship basis, rather than Key acting as a "sounding board" for policy or strategy.
+Luxon also talks with other grandees of the former Government, including Bill English, Paula Bennett and Steven Joyce.

 Nicola Willis

-Luxon's deputy Nicola Willis has a long association with Parliament and has a history - her mother was a press gallery journalist.
-Her time in Parliament has been spent in service of National Party grandees, Bill English, who she worked for in opposition, and John Key, who she worked for in Government.
+Heading up the kitchen Cabinet is Luxon's deputy, Nicola Willis, who has a long association with Parliament.
+Her mother, Shona Valentine, was a press gallery journalist (and colleague of Newstalk ZB political editor Barry Soper).

+Her parliamentary career has been spent in service of National Party grandees, Bill English, who she worked for in opposition, and John Key, who she worked for in Government.
 Willis has a good political brain and an eye for detail, which have been used to great effect in her prosecution of the Government's failure on housing.
-She's a strong champion of women in a caucus which has often overlooked the importance of gender balance.
+She's a strong champion of women in a caucus that has often overlooked the importance of gender balance.
+Willis had to cut her own political path early in her first term in Parliament after English took a socially conservative position on euthanasia and abortion law reform, issues Willis publicly championed.
+This rift stirred some controversy in Wellington National Party circles.

+The rift appears to have mended (or being on the mend), with Willis paying tribute to English in her speech on taking the finance portfolio, which English famously held.
+She is also the custodian of the social investment portfolio, one of English's policy legacies.

 Willis is a leading member of National's liberal caucus.
-She's close to fellow Wellington liberal Chris Bishop, a partnership which caused some of the pair's detractors' in caucus to coin the portmanteau "Bishola".
-Willis and Bishop faced the ire of the caucus following the failed Todd Muller coup, which she had promoted, although much of that sentiment has since subsided.
+She's close to fellow Wellington liberal Chris Bishop, a partnership which caused some of the pair's detractors in caucus to coin the portmanteau "Bishola".
+Willis and Bishop faced the ire of the caucus after the failed Todd Muller coup, which she had promoted, although much of that sentiment has since subsided.

 Chris Bishop

-Willis' liberal ally Chris Bishop has been an MP since 2014.
-Bishop's first public sector job was writing answers to written Parliamentary questions at the Ministry of Education.
-Those questions then went to the office of then-Education Minister (and holder of the seat Bishop contests, Hutt South) Trevor Mallard, where the questions were signed-off by Mallard's then-staffer, one Chris Hipkins - now Bishop's rival Covid-19 response portfolio holder.
+Willis' liberal ally and fellow kitchen Cabinet member, Chris Bishop has been an MP since 2014.
+Bishop's first public-sector job was writing answers to written parliamentary questions at the Ministry of Education.
+Those questions were sent to the office of then-Education Minister (and holder of the seat Bishop contests, Hutt South) Trevor Mallard, where the questions were signed off by Mallard's then-staffer, one Chris Hipkins - now Bishop's rival Covid-19 response portfolio holder.
+Mallard, as Minister of Education, also gave Bishop an award for being top of bursary history in 2001 (Bishop was out of the country, so the award was accepted by his father).

-Like Willis, Bishop is the child of a former member of the press gallery.
-He was also a former staffer, working in the office of Steven Joyce, whose reputation for competence and fixing things Bishop (probably unconsciously) emulates.
+Like Willis, Bishop is the child of a former member of the press gallery, John Bishop.
+Bishop was also a former staffer, working in the ministerial offices of Gerry Brownlee and Joyce, whose reputation for competence and fixing things Bishop (possibly unconsciously) emulates.

 A details guy, Bishop cut his teeth in the police and transport portfolios.
 He led relentless attacks on the Government's elevation of Police Deputy Commissioner Wally Haumaha, the Auckland light rail project, and the beleaguered Let's Get Wellington Moving transport plan.
 However, like Willis he had to grapple with a degree of caucus animosity in the wake of the collapse of Todd Muller's leadership.